KNowledgeOnWebScale/dataflow-visualization/README.md

 image, edit the hashmap `SHAPES` in the file [nodeUtil.js](/src/custom/node/nodeUtil.js).
 Pull requests are always welcome.

+#### Add examples

+When using this application, you'll notice there are buttons to load examples.
+These buttons load in the files [exampleData1.js](/src/data/exampleData1.js), [exampleData2.js](/src/data/exampleData2.js) ...
+So if you want to add an example, just create another file.
+In this file you should have a JSON object for the global defaults, an array of nodes and an array of edges.
+If your file is ready, import the JSON object and the arrays in [EditorArea.js](/src/custom/editors/EditorArea.js) and add your imports to the array `examples`.
+A button to load in your example will automatically be generated.

 ### Edges

 TODO: alle properties in een tabelletje zetten